-Course Objectives: Provide a bulleted list of the objectives of the course (do not present as a paragraph).
-Begin this section with the following statement: By the completion of this course, students will be able to:
+Course Objectives: By the completion of this course, students will be able to:

-- a) Demonstrate their understanding of the basic research designs and processes - b) Review and synthesize research literature - c) Formulate research questions/generate hypotheses - d) Evaluate instruments for quality, including validity and reliability - e) Articulate the pros and cons of various data collection methodologies - f) Describe principles of sampling - g) Describe appropriate uses of qualitative and quantitative approaches - h) List and describe data bases used in public health - i) identify and address methodological and estimation challenges in data analysis - j) conduct descriptive secondary data analysis - k) Interpret and effectively communicate results from data analysis
+- Demonstrate their understanding of the basic research designs and processes - b.
+Review and synthesize research literature - c.
+Formulate research questions/generate hypotheses - d.
+Evaluate instruments for quality, including validity and reliability - e.
+Articulate the pros and cons of various data collection methodologies - f.
+Describe principles of sampling - g.
+Describe appropriate uses of qualitative and quantitative approaches - h.
+List and describe data bases used in public health - i. identify and address methodological and estimation challenges in data analysis - j. conduct descriptive secondary data analysis - k.
+Interpret and effectively communicate results from data analysis